hydrone-furg/drone-interface/README.md

-**This is currently a work in progress, it may have a lot of bugs in the current time being.**
+**This is a work in progress, it may have a lot of bugs in the current time being.**